nanasysim/acit-2420-assignment-3.2/README.md

 This contains a script that will generate an HTML document.

+>[!NOTE]
+>Alternatively, you can run the setup script.
+It will install the necessary packages and clone the repository for you.

 ### Task 4: Update your server configuration to include a file server.

 When you visit 'your-ip/documents' you will see a list of the documents in the documents directory.